 Number of beneficiaries: 115,000 pupils, 6,000 teachers, 300,000 children reached

 Project Representative: Dr. Shannon May

 About the Project

-Bridge International Academies is a chain of nursery and primary schools working to realize the dreams of every child living below the international $2-a-day poverty line.
-Bridge International leverages research, technology, and data analysis in order to standardize and scale the entire lifecycle of high-quality education delivery and to drive continuous improvement across all aspects of operations.
-This includes how academies are built, teachers are selected and trained, lessons are delivered and monitored for improvement, and more.
-Academy teachers are recruited from the local community, and are prepared to engage and inspire children inside the classroom and within the community.
+Bridge International Academies is a network of nursery and primary schools working to realize the dreams of children living below the international $2-a-day poverty line.
+Bridge leverages research, technology and data analysis to standardize and scale the entire process of high-quality education delivery and to drive continuous improvement across operations.
+This includes how academies are built, teachers are selected, trained and supported, lessons are delivered and improved, and more.
+Academy teachers are recruited from the local community and prepared to engage and inspire children inside the classroom and within the community.

-In order to fund capital expenditures, research, development, and ongoing improvement into the model at large during this initial development, Bridge International has received financial support in the form of equity from private sector and government investors as well as debt and grants from governmental institutions.
-By 2017, Bridge International plans to be financially sustainable as a whole.
+In order to fund capital expenditures, research, development, and ongoing improvement into the model at large during this initial development, Bridge International Academies has received financial support from the private sector, social impact investors, charities, and government investors as well as debt and grants from governmental institutions.
+So far Bridge has raised over $100 million USD to help combat the global learning crisis.